 It’s time for the moment of truth.

 Now that you’ve defined your standard operating procedures, you can put them into practice.
-How you implement them is up to you and it depends on the resources you have available.
+How you implement them is up to you, and it depends on your available resources.

-Maybe, to continue with the sales example given above, you have a sales team of 10 and you set 3 people on the new process.
-This controlled test of the new potential SOPs will allow you to gather comparative data in real time on the performance of the two models – existing and new.
+Maybe, to continue with the sales example given above, you have a sales team of ten, and you set three people on the new process.
+Specifically, this controlled test of the new potential SOPs will allow you to gather comparative data on the performance of the two models – existing and new.

-This process was forged over time and now functions smoothly and easily.
-One of the methods we used to test how easy it was to follow was to put new hires in the company on level 1 support in their first week.
+This process – perfected over time – now functions smoothly and efficiently.
+One of the methods we used to test how easy it was to follow was to put new hires in the company on level one support in their first week.
 To clarify, the new employees were given a process and asked to help our customers.
-This idea was a baptism of fire – not just for the hire, but for the process.
-The job would be done well regardless of experience if the process were good enough.
+This idea was a baptism of fire – not just for the new hire but for the process.
+The job would be well done regardless of experience if the process were good enough.

 Step 12: Send the process to superiors

-If you’re running your own company, then you may not have any superiors to send your SOPs to.
+If you’re running your own company, you may not have any superiors to send your SOPs.

-Really, it’s more about having someone with experience look over the standard operating procedures to give you feedback.
-Someone who was not involved in the collaborative creation process, and can look at the flows with fresh eyes.
+Namely, it’s more about having someone with experience review the standard operating procedures to give you feedback.
+Furthermore, someone not involved in the collaborative creation process can look for flaws with fresh eyes.
 If you’re a small business, this could be an investor, someone from your network, or even a valued customer!

-If you’re working in a large company, this will likely be a mandated part of your SOPs writing process in order to seek approval on the work.
-If so, make sure to send the results of any testing you have undertaken along with the draft SOPs.
+If you’re working in a large company, this will likely be a mandated part of your writing SOPs process to seek approval on the work.
+Under those circumstances, send the results of any testing you have undertaken and the draft SOPs.

 Step 13: Clarify the method of optimizing the process

-Optimizing the process over time is a crucial step of creating it in the first place.
-I’m under the belief that the process should be thought of as a living document.
+Optimizing the process over time is a crucial step in creating it in the first place.
+For this reason, the process should be considered a living document.

 No process is ever perfect, and nor can it be.
-The processes can, however, be as good as we can possibly make them.
+However, the processes can be as good as we make them.

-We have a simple checklist here which can help direct the process for optimizing a process:
+We have a simple checklist that can help direct you.
+Try the Process for Optimizing a Process Template.

 Optimizing a process involves a number of the steps we have already covered.
-It is important to remember that we work as a team.
+Moreover, it’s important to remember that we work as a team.
 Therefore, the people who follow the process and its weaknesses might find the strength of the process each day.
-In this case, stay collaborative in the optimization process.
+In this case, stay collaborative in the optimization process at all times.

-One of the key steps to improving the process is to consider integrating other tools and automated components into your workflow.
+One of the critical steps to improving the process is to consider integrating other tools and automated components into your workflow.
 Workflow software that integrates with other platforms can supercharge your operations!